 - Learn students how to communicate with stakeholders involved in the environmental multidisciplinary problem, in order to achieve a common goal.

 - Allow students to become the future professionals able to address the complexity of disaster resilience.

-This minor programme is a collaboration between 4 academies of Avans University of Applied Sciences; Built Environment and Infrastructure, Governance and Security, Life Sciences and Environmental Technology* and Social Studies.
+This minor programme is a collaboration between 3 academies of Avans University of Applied Sciences; Built Environment and Infrastructure, Governance and Security and Life Sciences and Environmental Technology.
 The programme is hosted by the School of the Built Environment and Infrastructure.
-Therefore, the minor is formally part of the bachelor programme “Bouwkunde Den Bosch (BOU-H)”.
-You will need this information to apply (Studielink)
+You will need this information to apply (Studielink).

 Minimum number of participants: 16